pyscal/pyscal/docs/source/example2basic.rst

 The above function creates an bcc crystal of 6x6x6 unit cells with a lattice constant of 4.00 along with a simulation box that encloses the particles.
-We can then create a ``System`` and assign the atoms and box to it.
+We can then create a :class:`~pyscal.core.System` and assign the atoms and box to it.

 .. code:: python